Audio Mastering with MasteringBOX

 Stereo Microphone Techniques: 5 Ways to Record in Stereo

 As we mentioned earlier, we hear sounds in stereo thanks to our left and right ears.
 The only way to mimic the stereo sound, then, is to have both a left and right source.
 In other words, the audio must be recorded by two microphones.
 As you might imagine, recording with two microphones instead of one opens up a whole host of possibilities.
-Unlike our ears, which are limited to their fixation on our heads, these mics are free to roam wherever you see fit to place them.
+Unlike our ears, which are limited to their fixation on our heads, these mics are free to roam wherever you choose to place them.
 This microphone placement yields varying results depending on their angle and distance in relation to the sound source and to each other.

-The biggest issue that comes up by having two microphones record one source lies with phase.
+The biggest issue that arises from having two microphones record one source lies with phase.
 We’ve gone over phase a little bit before in our breakdown of linear phase EQ, but it takes some effort to fully grasp the subject.
 To simplify, phase refers to the position of two waveforms in relation to each other.
 When two waveforms have the same frequency, they are considered phase coherent.
-If you were to then overlap these two waveforms perfectly in time so that the combined image looked the same as either one separately, they are in phase.
+If you were to overlap these two waveforms perfectly in time so that the combined image looked the same as either one separately, they are in phase.
 If one of them is slightly off track compared to the other, they are out of phase.

 Whether two signals are in or out of phase will result in different outcomes: constructive or destructive interference.
 Constructive interference occurs when the waveforms are lined up and their amplitudes (peaks) reach a maximum height at the same time.
 This results in a louder combined sound.
 Conversely, destructive interference occurs when the waveforms are not lined up.
 When this happens, some of the combined sound is reduced as peaks and valleys overlap and cancel each other out.

-Oftentimes microphones need to be moved around to find the sweet spot for phase coherence.
+Oftentimes, microphones need to be moved around to find the sweet spot for phase coherence.
 Each position below aims to maximize phase coherence.
-Fair warning: there is some math involved here, but fortunately the physics experts have done the experimental work for us already.
+Fair warning: there is some math involved here, but fortunately, the physics experts have done the experimental work for us already.
 Each of these stereo microphone techniques works best for different styles and amounts of stereo width, but they’re all effective.

-1. X-Y position
+1. X-Y Position

 stereo microphone techniques x-y